CBD stands for cannabidiol and it is an active chemical found in hemp oil

 Long-Term Pain Management

 Proper pain management is a key component of treatment to maintain the quality of life for both senior and disabled pets.
 Pain can be caused by several reasons, including recent surgery, injury, or progressive diseases such as arthritis, hip dysplasia, or IVDD (intervertebral disc disease).
 In these cases, reducing pain would be important for one’s special needs dog’s quality of life.
-Although opioids are prescribed, these prescription medications have side effects that can cause long term liver damage, chemical dependence, or increase the risks of a lethal overdose.
+Although opioids can be prescribed, these prescription medications have side effects that can cause long term liver damage, chemical dependence, or increase the risks of a lethal overdose.
 If you are looking for a natural supplement cannabidiol, hemp oil is an option to consider.

 Consult with a Veterinarian First